 In the ancient texts known as the Vedas, written by Indian sages thousands of years ago, this philosophical concept is explained time and time again.
 There have been subsequent commentaries written about these texts down through the ages.
-The view expressed therein has become known as Samkhya philosophy, the underlying principle of yoga.
+The view expressed therein has become known as Vedantic and/or Samkhya philosophy, the underlying principle of yoga.
 Looking at the structure of the universe through the lens of Samkhya gives us a kind of scheme of energy flow, from its source in consciousness to its destiny in solid matter.
 Consciousness in this context is pure awareness of being.
 The universe is aware of “Being”, on a large scale, and this awareness is at the center of everything.
-We, as very little parts of that universe, have small pieces of that awareness, which gives us individual perception of ourselves.
+We, as very little parts of that universe, have small pieces of that awareness, which gives us the individual perception of ourselves and the world in which we live.

-As this universal consciousness begins to vibrate it becomes a cosmic energy substance called prakriti.
+As this universal consciousness begins to vibrate it becomes a cosmic energy substance called Prakriti.
 In modern technology, this infinite energy field is what I refer to as the electromagnetic ocean.
-In more recent times it is refered to as the Quantum Field.
+In more recent times it is referred to as the Quantum Field.
 It contains within it every aspect of the energy world, from the smallest quantum to the largest galaxy.

 - The way in which consciousness vibrates demonstrates intelligence and order—which we might call Mind on the big scale, (Universal Mind, called Buddhi in Sanskrit).

-- One of the functions of mind is imagination, and on the universal scale it becomes the creator that manifests the world, kind of like the dreamweaver.
+- One of the functions of mind is imagination, and on the universal scale it becomes the creator that manifests the world, like the DreamWeaver of our reality.

 Mind then works through that dream to develop the senses of perception: